ShantanuMapari17/Simple-C-shell/README.md

 # Simple-C-shell
-build a simple shell to execute user commands, much like the bash shell in Linux
+Built a simple shell to execute user commands, much like the bash shell in Linux.
+Incorporated support for background and foreground execution of commands along with Signal handling.